Ignacio Cervantes: Biography

-In 1875 Cervantes and José White left Cuba when warned by the Governor-General: he had found out that they had been giving concerts all over the country to raise money for the rebel cause in the Ten Years' War.
+Following a short stay in Madrid, Cervantes returned to Cuba in 1870.
+In 1872, Cervantes married María Amparo Fernández Richeaux.
+The couple had 14 children, including the pianist, singer and composer María Cervantes.
+In 1875, Cervantes and José White left Cuba when warned by the Governor-General: he had found out that they had been giving concerts all over the country to raise money for the rebel cause in the Ten Years' War.
 In the United States and Mexico Cervantes continued to raise money by giving concerts until the Pact of Zanjón brought a lull in conflict.
 He returned in 1878 and left again in 1895 when the Cuban War of Independence started.

 Cervantes wrote one opera (Maledetto, 1895), various chamber pieces (Scherzo cappricioso, 1885), zarzuelas, and the famous forty-one Danzas Cubanas.
 He also conducted for the Opera company at Havana's Payret Theater.
-His Fusión de Almas was written to his daughter, María Cervantes (1885–1981), who became a well-known pianist, composer and singer.
+His Fusión de Almas was written to his daughter, María Cervantes.

-"Cervantes was one of the first musicians in the Americas to consider nationalism to be a consequence of a people's distinct character; he was thus a great forebear to later composers."
+On 29 April 1905, Cervantes died in Havana aged 57.